Rahulmujagonda/Rahul-Mujagonda-/README.md

 📍 Bangalore, India

 🚀 About Me
-Java Developer with hands-on experience in Spring Boot, MySQL, and full-stack development Strong in OOP, JDBC, and building CRUD-based applications Passionate about building scalable and user-friendly web applications.
+.Java Developer with hands-on experience in Spring Boot, MySQL, and full-stack development.
+.Strong in OOP, JDBC, and building CRUD-based applications.
+.Passionate about building scalable and user-friendly web applications

 🛠️ Tech Stack
 Languages: Java, JavaScript